• Home

 After the sun sets, you’ll want to head down to the district of Gion for some dinner and entertainment.
 You can either hail a taxi or walk to Gion – the walk is relatively short and should only take you about 15 to 20 minutes.

 Gion offers several delicious dining options for dinner.
 If you’re looking to try some of Japan’s famous Kobe beef, be sure to check out Premium Pound Gion.
-This Teppanyaki style restaurant features open counter seating, so you can watch along as the chef cooks up your meal.
+This Teppanyaki-style restaurant features open counter seating, so you can watch along as the chef cooks up your meal.

 If you’re more in the mood for Japanese soul food, head over to Mimikou for some curry udon noodles.
 To try Kyoto-inspired meals, stop by Kyoto Styled Okonomiyaki & Sake Oagari.
 This restaurant serves several dishes with a local spin on them, including okonomiyaki, Japan’s savoury take on pancakes.

 After dinner, make sure to set aside some time to visit Gion Corner.
 This classical Japanese theatre offers seven different traditional performances, including tea ceremonies, bunraku puppet theatre, and the famous kyo-mai dance.
 This dance, which is a favourite among tourists, is performed by Geisha, female performers who are some of the most revered entertainers in Japan.
-With their ornate kimonos and elaborate make-up, the Geisha are popular icons for Japanese culture.
+With their ornate kimonos and elaborate make-up, the Geisha are popular icons in Japanese culture.

 If you’re lucky, you may even spot Geisha out on the streets of Gion.
 But for the best chance of spotting a Geisha, jump on an evening Geisha walking tour with a local who knows where they hang out.